FCC president selected as new SCCCD chancellor

-FRESNO, Calif (KSEE) – The Fresno City College President has been selected as the new State Center Community College District chancellor.
+FRESNO, Calif (KGPE) – The Fresno City College President has been selected as the new State Center Community College District chancellor.

 Dr. Carole Goldsmith was appointed chancellor of the SCCCD.
 Dr. Goldsmith currently serves as president of Fresno City College.